GPU-Accelerated ANNS: Quantized for Speed, Built for Change: : A GPU native ANNS system

 Our version of \search diverges from \parlayann's \search due to the difference between CPU and GPU parallelism.
 We are limited by the computing model and resources when running \search on GPU.
 The \search algorithm in \parlayann is serial for each query, as there are many more queries than CPU threads.
 On the GPU, we have an order of magnitude more threads.
 To fully saturate the GPU compute and achieve high performance, we must parallelize the internal components of \search.

 \para{Different hash table choices} A major source of divergence arises from \parlayann’s use of a lossy hash table during beam search.
 The original algorithm employs a fixed-size (512-slot) hash table with direct replacement to track previously visited vertices and prune duplicates.
 On CPUs, this structure is accessed sequentially within a single thread, yielding deterministic behavior.
 On GPUs, preserving this access pattern would require serializing hash table operations across cooperating threads, severely limiting throughput.
 Parallelizing these operations improves performance but introduces non-determinism.
-We find that this hash table does not significantly affect accuracy or search throughput on the GPU.
-Removing the hash table reduces shared memory pressure and allows \sysname to schedule more queries per block.
+We find that this hash table does not significantly affect accuracy or search throughput on the GPU, \RTwoInline{D4}{and remove the hash table in all \sysname configurations, instead opting to use a visited bit for each item in the frontier.} \RTwoInline{D5}{Removing the hash table reduces shared memory pressure and allows \sysname to schedule more queries per block, as shared memory is the limiting occupancy factor when running with 32 threads per block.}

 \para{Different merge order} \sysname employs a different candidate merge order during beam search. \parlayann implements a deferred-merge optimization, which postpones sorting and merging when candidate lists are smaller than a fixed fraction of the beam width.
 The size of the candidate set depends on the results of the hash table lookup: with non-deterministic hash tables, we cannot guarantee this mechanism produces the same candidate list order each time.
 Empirically, we find that removing the hash table and deferred merging materially affects neither index quality or query accuracy.
 Consequently, \sysname removes both features.
 This simplifies control flow, preserves determinism, and eliminates a major source of thread divergence.